Resident Evil Outbreak: File 2

-Resident Evil Outbreak: File #2 is a survival horror video game and is a sequel to Resident Evil Outbreak and the final installment of the spinoff game series.
-It was released for the PlayStation 2 in Japan on September 9, 2004, North America on April 26, 2005, and Europe on August 26, 2005.
+Resident Evil Outbreak: File #2 is a survival horror video game developed and published by Capcom with online playability for the PlayStation 2.
+It is the sequel to Resident Evil Outbreak, and the final installment of the spin-off series.
+It was released on September 9, 2004 in Japan, on April 26, 2005 in North America, and August 26, 2005 in PAL regions.

-Following the success of Outbreak in Japan, Capcom announced File #2 in late 2004.
-The same eight characters from the first title return with similar abilities, and the game once again takes place in a zombie-inhabited Raccoon City.
-Five new scenarios are available, the first four being playable from the beginning.
-In pre-ordered editions in Japan, the game was packaged with a demo of Devil May Cry 3.
+After the success of Outbreak in Japan, Capcom announced a sequel in Fall 2004.
+The game takes place in zombie-infested Raccoon City with the same eight characters that were featured in its predecessor, along with five new scenarios.

-On January 1, 2014, the servers were opened back up to the public using alternate fan servers, thus, once again allowing for online play, along with new additions to the server such as banlists and leaderboards.
+Upon release, File #2 featured online multiplayer servers, but in March 2007 all servers were shut down.
+On January 1, 2014, alternate fan servers restored online play, along with new additions to the servers, such as ban lists and leaderboards.